Jackal (Marvel Comics character): Spider-Man: Life Story

 Spider-Man: Life Story features an alternate continuity where the characters naturally age after Peter Parker becomes Spider-Man in 1962.
 After the 60s, Miles eventually leaves Empire State and forms his own bio-engineering company.
 Peter Parker's wife, Gwen Stacy, became his chief biologist.
 During this time, he was also hired by Norman Osborn to create clones of Norman and Peter, but he also secretly created a clone of Gwen.
 In 1977, Norman gets word of Warren's additional clone and sends Harry Osborn as the Black Goblin to attack Warren's company, revealing the clones to Harry, Peter, and Gwen in the process.
 Harry blows up the containment tubes containing the clones, which kills all of them except for Peter's clone.
 However, Warren reveals that the "Gwen" that Peter was with was actually her clone, while the real Gwen died in the explosion, as he wanted to keep her for himself.

 Spider-Verse

 In the Spider-Verse storyline, the Miles Warren of Earth-802 is one of the top scientists working for Jennix of the Inheritors.
-Jennix once quoted to Miles "I keep you around because you were once the most brilliant mind on the planet."
+Jennix once stated to Miles "I keep you around because you were once the most brilliant mind on the planet."
 Spider-Man of Earth-94, Scarlet Spider, and Black Widow of Earth-1610 later encounter Miles Warren when they infiltrate the Baxter Building to disable Jennix' cloning device (which is used to create new bodies for the Inheritors if they get killed in action).